Why does a Valuation Date Matter?

 What is a Valuation Date?

-A valuation date refers to a point in time in which an asset is assigned a dollar value.
+A valuation date refers to a point in time at which an asset is assigned a dollar value.
 In this case, the valuation date would signify the date on which your business is assigned a dollar value.

 According to the Statement on Standards for Valuation Services (SSVS) 1,